 The pandemic ran an unintentional experiment

 When daily routines collapsed in 2020, the psychological cost became visible in a way it usually is not.
-Research covering populations across multiple countries found that daily routine disruptions during COVID-19 were strongly associated with depression, anxiety, and post-traumatic stress symptoms.
+A 2024 systematic review and meta-analysis in BMC Medicine, pooling data from roughly 0.9 million individuals across 32 countries, found that daily routine disruptions during the COVID-19 pandemic were associated with higher rates of depression, anxiety and post-traumatic stress symptoms.

 The finding is almost too obvious to be surprising, and that is exactly what makes it useful.
 Routine was doing work we did not see until it was gone.